nk65111/Namma/README.md

 # Raahi App

+### IMPORTANT: we're using test version of twilio.
+To get OTP, the number must be registered as trusty on twilio.
+To use the app, please contact one of us, we'll reach you as soon as possible.

 ### Live App: <a href="https://www.dropbox.com/scl/fo/nfn3ww3f5tyvhhcuho8wk/h?dl=0&rlkey=00s8058sqqcoeejve19fdd9mv" target="_blank">GO TO LINK</a>
 ### Backend API URL: <a href="https://backend-production-2c46.up.railway.app/swagger-ui.html" target="_blank">GO TO LINK</a>
 ### Website URL: <a href="https://raahi.onrender.com/" target="_blank">GO TO LINK</a>